 Its environment is unique in the metropolitan area, with its rugged cliffs, small coves and a rocky coast.

 It also features world famous geological formations at Hallett Cove, important sites of remnant coastal vegetation, and the significant cultural presence of the Tjilbruke Dreaming.
 Download the Coastal Walking Trail brochure.

 The Marion Coastal Walking Trail features great public and community art well worth a visit

 Did you know 33 large 'art signs' in the shape of dolphins, fish, crabs and traditional Kaurna shields, plus 63 smaller aluminium signs and colourful cartoons have been installed along the Marion Coastal Walking Trail.

 One of the aims of the walking trail is to encourage and manage access within this fragile environment while also enabling the restoration of the coastal vegetation.

 Previously uncontrolled access and urban encroachment in the area has led to increased erosion problems and degradation of the coastal vegetation, wildlife habitats and the general environment.

-The Council in partnership with Planning SA's Coast Park Program have partnered to construct the coastal walking trail as a public amenity to maintain a balance between recreation use and conservation values.
+Council, in partnership with Planning SA's Coast Park Program, have partnered to construct the coastal walking trail as a public amenity to maintain a balance between recreation use and conservation values.

 The trail also provides potential links for recreation and biodiversity with a number of natural open spaces and environmental corridors including the Field River Valley and Waterfall Gully.